RohanSogani/autoGrader/README.md

 Each student has a folder containing the .tar file of all the related file to the assignment.

 <strong>Helper files</strong>
-1. mergeFileColumns.py merges the scores of two assignments in one final score file
+1. <strong>mergeFileColumns.py</strong> - Merges the scores of two assignments in one final score file
-2. findMissingStudents.py compares final score file with the total number of students.
+2. <strong>findMissingStudents.py</strong> compares final score file with the total number of students.
 Further it finds the students who have not submitted their homework and assigns 0 score.

 <strong>Task</strong>
 1. Check the file submission date against the due date